 Experiential learning and mentoring in communication, scientific writing skills, and the ability to work in multidisciplinary teams.

-The Conservation of Material Culture Program offers eight interdisciplinary research domains.
+The Conservation of Material Culture Program offers eight interdisciplinary research fields.
 Students are encouraged to develop their research proposal within one of the following areas.
-Additional ad hoc research domains in emerging cross-disciplinary areas of research related to conservation will also be considered.
+Research in other emerging cross-disciplinary fields related to the conservation of material culture will also be considered.